We had an overwhelming response to our recent Ask Arse article on the ins and (mostly) outs of using the restroom in space.

 And we just so have it that there's an amazing true story about the wins and failures of the space bathroom revolution.

-The first American to venture into space was decorated Rear Admiral, Alan Shepherd, who was the proud owner of a penis that he used for urination among other things.
+The first American to venture into space was decorated Rear Admiral, Alan Shepherd, the proud owner of a penis that he used for urination among other things.

 The planned mission into space for Mr Shepherd was only meant to be 15 minutes before returning into our atmosphere, as NASA feared there was no ability to swallow let alone pee in zero gravity.